Teaching Portfolio Institute

 - identify the components of a teaching portfolio

 - create a draft of a teaching philosophy statement

 - build a sample syllabus for a future course

 - articulate important components of a diversity statement

 - construct an effective curriculum vitae

 Application Process & Deadline

-If you have any questions please contact Derina Samuel (firstname.lastname@example.org) at the Center for Teaching Innovation.
+Please contact Derina Samuel at the Center for Teaching Innovation with any questions about the institute.